Tübingen: Main sights

-The centre of Tübingen is the site of weekly and seasonal events, including regular market days on the Holzmarkt by the Stiftskirche and the Marktplatz by the Rathaus, an outdoor cinema in winter and summer, festive autumn and Christmas markets and (formerly) Europe's largest Afro-Brazilian festival.
+The centre of Tübingen is the site of weekly and seasonal events, including regular market days on the Holzmarkt by the St. George's Collegiate Church and the Marktplatz by the Rathaus, an outdoor cinema in winter and summer, festive autumn and Christmas markets and what was for a time Europe's largest Afro-Brazilian festival.
+Additionally, Tübingen hosts a yearly Chocolate festival in December.